Top 10 High-Protein Vegetarian Foods

 2 Peas

-This plant holds an interesting amount of protein.
-Contains 5.42g of the nutrient.
-More than milk, for example.
-If you do not like it the traditional way, you can make pasta or soup to accompany with breads and a good wine.
+This plant holds an interesting amount of protein, containing 5.42g of the nutrient.
+That's more than milk, for example.
+If you don't like them the traditional way, you can make pasta or soup to accompany with bread and a good wine.

 3 Beans

-Beans are a good source of protein and that's not a surprise to anyone.
-But depending on the type of beans, the amount of nutrient varies slightly.
-Black and red beans offer a little more protein.
-But on average, the legume has about 8g when cooked.
-One curiosity is that raw beans come from much more of the substance.
-But there goes of you to opt for the form of tasting.
+Beans are a good source of protein, and that's not a surprise to anyone.
+Depending on the type of beans, the amount of nutrient varies slightly.
+Black and red beans offer a little more protein, but on average, the legume has about 8g when cooked.
+One curiosity is that raw beans contain much more of the substance, but it's best to opt for the cooked form.

 4 Chickpeas

-Once again, in the raw state, the food offers a very high amount of protein (19.30g), but when cooked the number drops dramatically (8.86g).
+Once again, in the raw state, the food offers a very high amount of protein (19.30g).
+However, when cooked the number drops dramatically (8.86g).
 There is also the option of using chickpeas as flour.
-And then, since there is no need to cook the food, the amount of protein remains high (22.39g).
-In addition, the grain is very rich in other nutrients such as magnesium and potassium, for example.
+Since there is no need to cook the food in this form, the amount of protein remains high (22.39g).
+In addition, the grain is very rich in other nutrients such as magnesium and potassium.

 5 Sesame Seeds

-You may have never imagined it, but the sesame seed can give an incredible boost to your protein pool.
-The seed carries 17.73g and once again the flour has an absurdly high nutrient amount - 40.32g the partially defatted version.
+You may have never imagined it, but sesame seeds can give an incredible boost to your protein intake.
+The seed carries 17.73g.
+Once again, the flour has an absurdly high nutrient amount - 40.32g for the partially defatted version.

 6 Sunflower Seeds

-More potent than sesame seed, the sunflower seed provides 20.78 g of protein and the partially defatted flour provides 48.06 g.
-You can use the seed in the salads, make pate and make up some cookies too.
+More potent than sesame seeds, sunflower seeds provide 20.78 g of protein.
+The partially defatted flour provides 48.06 g.
+You can use the seeds in salads, make pate, and even include them in cookies.

 7 Tofu

 The famous cheese substitute for vegans is another great source of protein.
 The amount of the nutrient will vary with the type and the preparation form.
-To this end, the best way seems to be the fried, which offers 17.19g.
-The tofu is very versatile, and you can use it as a type of meat, to accompany soups, salads, stuffing pizzas, cheese and many other possibilities.
-You can also try the cousin's tofu, the tempeh, which gives you 18.54g of protein.
+To this end, the best way seems to be fried, which offers 17.19g.
+Tofu is very versatile, and you can use it as a type of meat, to accompany soups, salads, stuff pizzas, make cheese, and many other possibilities.
+You can also try tofu's cousin, tempeh, which gives you 18.54g of protein.

 8 Quinoa

-After the chia, this is the most protein-containing grain in its structure - it's 14.12g (when cooked the amount drops to 4.40g).
+After chia, this is the most protein-containing grain in its structure - it offers 14.12g (when cooked the amount drops to 4.40g).
 It is also a great option because of the versatility it offers.
-You can add it to soup, fruits and salads, for example.
+You can add it to soup, fruits, and salads, for example.

 9 Nuts

-Any nut will have a good amount of protein, but the most interesting in this question are: almond (21.15g), pistachio (20.27g) and cashew nuts (18.22g).
-What is really valid is to make a mix of these fruits, so you can get each one of them the best they have to offer.
-Just do not overdo it, because nuts are rich in fats.
-So, prefer dry ones.
+Any nut will have a good amount of protein, but the most interesting in this regard are almonds (21.15g), pistachios (20.27g), and cashew nuts (18.22g).
+It's beneficial to make a mix of these nuts, so you can get the best each one has to offer.
+Just don't overdo it, because nuts are rich in fats.
+Prefer dry ones.

 10 Edamame